Affiliated Organisations

 International Society Of Urological Pathology (ISUP)

 The International Society of Urological Pathology (ISUP) was founded in 1992.
-It conducts a scientific meeting annually as part of the United States, Canadian Academy of Pathology at which over 500 delegates may attend and it regularly convenes companion meetings at the Congress of the International Academy of Pathology (IAP), the international meeting of the UICC, the Australasian Division of the IAP and the European Society of Pathology.
+It conducts a scientific meeting annually as part of the United States, Canadian Academy of Pathology at which over 500 delegates may attend and it regularly convenes companion meetings at the Congress of the International Academy of Pathology (IAP), the international meeting of the Union for International Cancer Control (UICC), the Australasian Division of the IAP and the European Society of Pathology.

 Visit Website